FlavScents AInsights Entry for 1-octen-3-ol (CAS: 3391-86-4)

 1. Identity & Chemical Information

 1-octen-3-ol, commonly known as mushroom alcohol, is a volatile organic compound with the IUPAC name (R)-oct-1-en-3-ol.
-Its CAS number is 3391-86-4.
-This compound is identified by the FEMA number 3517.
-The molecular formula of 1-octen-3-ol is C8H16O, and it has a molecular weight of 128.21 g/mol.
-The structure of 1-octen-3-ol includes a hydroxyl group attached to an unsaturated carbon chain, which is significant for its characteristic mushroom-like odor.
-This functional group is crucial for its role in both flavor and fragrance applications, contributing to its sensory properties.
+It is identified by the CAS number 3391-86-4.
+The FEMA number for 1-octen-3-ol is 3517.
+Other identifiers include its FL number 02.015 and CoE number 246.
+The molecular formula is C8H16O, and it has a molecular weight of 128.21 g/mol.
+Structurally, 1-octen-3-ol is characterized by an alcohol functional group and a double bond, which contribute to its distinctive mushroom-like odor.
+The presence of the hydroxyl group is crucial for its solubility and reactivity in flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA